Conflux-Chain/conflux-documentation/docs/core/core-space-basics/transactions/faqs.md

   1. The RLP structure to compute transaction hash is `[nonce, gasPrice, gas, to, value, storageLimit, epochHeight, chainId, data]`
   2. The RLP structure of a rawTx is `[[nonce, gasPrice, gas, to, value, storageLimit, epochHeight, chainId, data], v, r, s]`
 * The `v` value signed by ecdsaSign will not be specifically modified in Conflux Core Space, while in Ethereum, there will be some special treatments to the v value.

+### Does Core Space support EIP-1559 transactions or EIP-2718?

+Core space supports typed transaction as well as `maxFeePerGas`, `maxPriorityFeePerGas` transaction fields as described in EIP-1559.
+But it should be noticed Conflux Core Space adopts a different RLP structure to implement typed transaction, just similar to the difference between Ethereum 155 transaction and Core Space legacy transaction.